EstebanM-98/Project_Stochastic_cells/reporte.md

 </p>

 Consider a dimerization reaction; a molecule M (called the ‘monomer’) joins up with another monomer and becomes a dimer D: 2M $ \leftrightarrow $ D. Proteins in cells often form dimers; sometimes (as here) both proteins are the same (homodimers) and sometimes they are different proteins (heterodimers).
 Suppose the forward reaction rate is $k_d$ and the backward reaction rate is $k_u$.
-Figure 8.11 shows this as a Petri net [50] with each reaction shown as a box, with incoming arrows showing species that are consumed by the reaction, and outgoing arrows showing species that are produced by the reaction; the number consumed or produced (the stoichiometry) is given by a label on each arrow.
+Figure 8.11 shows this as a Petri net  with each reaction shown as a box, with incoming arrows showing species that are consumed by the reaction, and outgoing arrows showing species that are produced by the reaction; the number consumed or produced (the stoichiometry) is given by a label on each arrow.
 There are thus two reactions: the backward unbinding reaction rate per unit volume is $k_u$ [D] (each dimer disassociates with rate ku), and the forward binding reaction rate per unit volume is $k_b M^2$ (since each monomer must wait for a collision with another monomer before binding, the rate is proportional to the monomer concentration squared).

 The brackets [.] denote concentrations.
 We assume that the volume per cell is such that one molecule per cell is 1 nM ($10^{−9}$ moles per liter).
 For convenience, we shall pick nanomoles as our unit of concentration, so [M] is also the number of monomers in the cell.
 Assume $k_b$ =1 $nM^{−1}s^{-1}$ and $k_u $= 2 $s^{-1}$, and that at t = 0 all N monomers are unbound.

-(a) Continuum dimerization.
+**(a) Continuum dimerization.
 Write the differential equation for dM/dt treating M and D as continuous variables.
 (Hint: Remember that two M molecules are consumed in each reaction.)
 What are the equilibrium concentrations for [M] and [D] for N = 2 molecules in the cell, assuming these continuous equations and the values above for $k_b$ and $k_u$?
-For N = 90 and N = 10100 molecules?
-Numerically solve your differential equation for M(t) for N = 2 and N = 90, and verify that your solution settles down to the equilibrium values you found.
+For N = 90 and N = 10100 molecules?**

-# Solution.

 We set up differential equations